 Since the coffee percolator warms the water by passing it through the heat pump several times.
 The heated water then enters the filter basket holding the ground coffee.
 Unlike the Moka Pot, the coffee is then sent back into the main chamber of the pot.

 Each time the water/coffee is circulated, the brew strengthens as it gains heat and filtration.
 This results in a coffee that can taste bitter from being overheated or even boiled.
 I wouldn’t usually recommend a percolator among the best coffee makers though many other coffee lovers would.

 5. The Espresso Machine

 Espresso machines (also spelled ‘expresso’ in some countries) have moved from the coffee bar to the kitchen work surface.
 You can find many smaller espresso makers suitable for a worktop space in your kitchen, as well as larger machines capable of higher pressure.

 The espresso machines suit only espresso coffee powder and can make a variety of specialized drinks, like Cappuccino or Latte … A typical example of a domestic espresso maker would be the Breville Espresso Maker.

 There are also many types of coffee makers that are more unusual which I would count among the best coffee makers, though most utilize the same principles of roast, grind, heat, gravity and pressure to make coffee drinks.

-If you’re specifically looking for an office coffee maker, as opposed to a domestic machine, there are some office considerations that you may need to take into account, before you go ahead and purchase an office coffee makersuitable for your office.
+If you’re specifically looking for an office coffee maker, as opposed to a domestic machine, there are some office considerations that you may need to take into account.
+I suggest you ask your boss or supervisor!